D34D4L13N/CTF-writeups/Cryptography/BDSec CTF 2025/challange.md

 Timestamp like this : 2000, 3, 13, 17, 20, 0 (YYYY,M,DD,HH,mm,ss)

-Hints
-Maybe try tracing the heartbeat of March 15 The encryption isn’t just about letters it’s about time.
+Hints: Maybe try tracing the heartbeat of March 15 The encryption isn’t just about letters it’s about time.
 The exact second the message was encrypted determines how each letter shifts.
 A common hash algorithm turns that moment into a repeating pattern and the position of each letter adds a twist.